RedVortexDev/nbtify-1.20/README.md

 You can press `TAB` to open the screen GUI and preview the whole NBT data that the item have.

+## Fork
-Fork removes the guide appended to all items and adds a workflow.
+This fork removes the guide appended to all items and adds a workflow.